3/6/2014 2:27 PM

 Beginning Monday, Feb.
 17, Millikin University students can pick up their free ticket.
 Starting Monday, Feb.
 24, Millikin University faculty & staff can purchase their $15 ticket.
 Tickets will go on sale to the general public on Monday, March 3.

 For more information on Kirkland Fine Arts Center, please visit www.kirklandfinearts.com

 .
 Events at the Kirkland Fine Arts Center are partially supported by a grant from the Illinois Arts Council, a state agency, and the Midwest Arts Council.

 Millikin University is pleased to announce its celebration of Black History Month.
-The theme for 2013 is "Exploring the 'Imprint' of Black Americans through Art and Culture."
+The theme for 2014 is "The Art of Black Culture."